Chief of Race (CR)

 Be at the mountain to help set the course and to set B-Netting.

-• Start needs to be set up- wand, starting post dug and set, headphones hooked up, start corral set up, (someone should grab the Race in Progress sign from the den and place this at the start as needed).
+- The starting gate needs to be set up- wand, starting post dug and set, headphones hooked up, start corral set up, (someone should grab the Race in Progress sign from the den and place this at the start as needed).

-• During the race- maintenance needs to slip and rake if the snow begins to break down and replace broken gates if needed.
+- During the race- maintenance needs to slip and rake if the snow begins to break down and replace broken gates if needed.
 The goal is to maintain a consistent surface for the racers and avoid snow buildup on the lower lines or large ruts.

-• Assist or attend to fallen racers and help escort them safely off the race-course.
+- Assist or attend to fallen racers and help escort them safely off the race course.

-• If the decision is made to salt the course the maintenance crew will help put down the salt.
+- If the decision is made to salt the course the maintenance crew will help put down the salt.

-• After the first run the crew should help remove the first run gates and help to set the second run.
+- After the first run, the crew should help remove the first run gates and help to set the second run.

 Start crew- Starter, Start Referee, Start Hand-timing, Assistant Starter